Escape to the woods!Newbourne Woodland Campsite

-Yes, there is a camp fire zone where you can light fires in the fire pits which are available for your use.
-We cannot allow fires to be lit in any other areas for safety reasons.
+Yes, you can borrow a fire bowl from us to make your camping experience extra special!
+There are a couple of areas where we do not allow fires but it is fine in most places.
+You must use a fire bowl stand as provided, and obviously we expect our guests to be sensible and responsible.
 Only logs bought from us can be used on campfires.
 BBQs can be borrowed at no extra charge – please leave them clean and as you would wish to find them.
 Logs and charcoal are available to buy on site.
+PLEASE NOTE WE DO NOT ALLOW DISPOSABLE BARBECUES.
 There are fire buckets scattered around the site, fire extinguishers and fire beaters in the Elephant Shed.
-Please use the fire guards supplied with the fire pits when you are away from your camp fire, even temporarily.
+We reserve the right to disallow fires if the conditions are not favourable.

 Are dogs allowed?

-Yes, we welcome up to four quiet, well behaved dogs of any size on site as long as they are kept under control on a lead or on a tie-out at all times (only one dog per tent please!)
+Yes, we welcome a few well behaved dogs of any size on site as long as they are kept under control on a lead or on a tie-out at all times (maximum two dogs per tent please, but preferably just one!)
 Please note the word ‘quiet’!
 We can all be tolerant of our own dogs ‘talking’ to us, barking or yapping when someone is around, but please remember some dogs are very territorial and they don’t like strangers intruding on ‘their patch’!
 This can be very irritating for other campers, so please be considerate.
 Our aim is to provide a quiet, laid-back environment where campers can relax.
 So please take into consideration whether other people would enjoy your dog being there as much as you would.
+When in doubt err on the side of courtesy!
 There are many local footpaths which are just perfect for dog walking.
-Please inform us when booking if you would like to bring your dog.
+Please inform us when booking if you would like to bring your dog – we do have a maximum number.
 A ‘doggy bin’ is provided so you can help us keep the site clean and hygienic.